Poor steering control or an off-centre

 The steering rack is a key component of the steering system, working with the power steering system.
 A key indication of a damaged steering rack is a stiff steering wheel when initially turning on the engine for it to only improve over time.
 As the car warms up lubrication increases, making the issue less noticeable.
 However, it is important that the steering rack be inspected by a professional and repaired or replaced as soon as possible.

 If you find that it is hard to steer at low speeds this can be an indication of low tyre pressure.
 The tyres of your vehicle need to be at the recommended tyre pressure as advised by the vehicle manufacturer.
 Tyre pressures are often listed in your vehicle handbook or on a label inside the fuel filler cap or passenger doors.
 We keep up to date technical information in all branches and would be happy to help if you cannot locate this information yourself.
 If the tyre pressure in the tyres is too low, this will lead to stiff and sluggish steering.

 FREE Steering and Suspension safety check

 If you feel like you have an issue with either your steering or suspension, by clicking the green ‘Book an Appointment’ button above, you will be able to book in for a FREE safety check at a National Tyres and Autocare branch local to you.

-During any of our servicing options here at National Tyres and Autocare, whether that be an Express service, an Interim service or a Full service, your steering and suspension will be checked.
+During any of our servicing options here at National Tyres and Autocare, whether that be an Interim service or a Full service, your steering and suspension will be checked.
 The steering, suspension linkages and ball joints will be checked for wear or damage.

 The 4 basic components of a suspension system